moonycoin/moony/docs/complete-documentation.md

 :::

+#### Digital Scarcity

 Moony’s total supply is permanently capped at 21 million units.
-This constraint is hardcoded at the protocol level and cannot be increased, adjusted, or bypassed.
-There are no emission schedules, no inflation mechanics, no levers to expand supply.
+This limit is enforced at the token level, with all authority to mint new tokens permanently revoked.
+There are no emissions, inflation schedules, or mechanisms to increase supply.
+Scarcity is absolute and guaranteed by design.

-Scarcity is the root of monetary integrity.
-Fixed supply creates a predictable economic substrate, allowing participants to coordinate, price, and transact with confidence over time.
-It transforms Moony from a token into a trustless accounting system, a neutral measure of value that cannot be manipulated by design.
+This constraint serves as the foundation for monetary integrity.
+A fixed supply establishes a predictable economic substrate, allowing participants to coordinate, price, and transact with confidence over time.
+It transforms Moony into a trustless accounting system: a neutral measure of value that cannot be manipulated.

-Where legacy systems rely on policy decisions to manage monetary expansion, Moony requires none.
-Its scarcity is not enforced by governance but by architecture.
-That difference is essential: it eliminates uncertainty, removes human discretion, and aligns long-term value with immutable code, not mutable promises.
+Legacy monetary systems rely on policy decisions to manage supply.
+Moony does not.
+Its scarcity is secured by architecture rather than governance.
+This structural certainty eliminates discretionary control, removes uncertainty, and aligns long-term value with immutable code instead of mutable promises.

-Every unit of Moony is fully fungible and divisible to 10 decimal places.
-Whether a user transacts with ⍜100 or ⍜0.01, each unit behaves identically and holds the same value within the system.
-No history, no identity, no hierarchy, just uniform economic expression.

-Fungibility is critical to monetary neutrality.
-It ensures that Moony can serve as a general-purpose medium of exchange across any context, whether peer-to-peer payments, protocol integrations, commerce, or digital ecosystems.
-In Moony’s design, no unit is special, and no actor holds privileged value.

-This uniformity is a structural safeguard against fragmentation, discrimination, and value distortion.
-It aligns with the protocol’s broader ethos of fairness: just as Moony’s distribution model avoids insider advantages, its monetary logic avoids coin-level bias.
-The network treats all units, and all participants, the same.
+#### Immutablity

+Moony’s immutability extends beyond its supply.
+The token’s metadata, including its name, symbol, decimals, and configuration, cannot be changed or overwritten.
+There is no upgradable logic, no centralized control, and no capacity to alter the asset after deployment.
+It exists as a finalized onchain object, not as a flexible contract subject to future revision.
+This permanence ensures reliability across time and integrations.

+#### Fungibility

+Each unit of Moony is fungible and divisible to ten decimal places.
+All units are equal in value and identical in behavior, with no unique history or distinguishing attributes.
+This uniformity allows Moony to operate as a general-purpose digital asset across payments, contracts, platforms, and peer-to-peer interactions.

+Scarcity, immutability, and fungibility form the foundation of Moony’s role in the broader protocol.
+These structural properties enable it to function as a credible, neutral medium for decentralized exchange, value storage, and programmable utility—without reliance on discretionary governance or trusted intermediaries.